ansterONE/first-steps/test.md

 in order to increase the overall amount of people that can join ICT related discussions.

-The members of the consortium combine a broad expertise that allows to explore how ICT can enhance humanities research and education, how these insights can help knowledge institutions to make their heritage more accessible and understandable for a larger public and how these knowledge can inspire SMEs for the development of new products and services.
+The members of the consortium combine a broad expertise that allows users to explore how ICT can enhance humanities research and education, how these insights can help knowledge institutions to make their heritage more accessible and understandable for a larger public and how this knowledge can inspire SMEs for the development of new products and services.

 The consortium will provide training and consultation to humanities